 Dogs and koalas

-Koalas are one of the most recognised animals in Australia; however, they are under threat of extinction.
-Queensland was once home to millions of koalas, but the present koala population is a fraction of that size.
-It is estimated there may be as few as 100,000 left in existence statewide.
+Koalas are one of the most recognised animals in Australia, however, they are under threat of extinction.
+Queensland was once home to millions of koalas.
+The present koala population is a fraction of that size.

 As a dog owner, there are things you can do to reduce the chances of your pet attacking a koala.